JToaddler/AlgosDS/AlgosDS/src/com/ds/heap/Heap.md

 Max Heap - All child nodes are smaller than the parent nodes.

+	Insertion -> add new leaf at the end of the tree. and adjustment is done from leaf to root.  ( time comp = Log n) Deletion -> delete element from root and move the last leaf to the root.
+Adjustment is done from root to child.   					(time comp = Log N)

 Min Heap - all parent nodes are greater than child nodes.

-Insertion -> add new leaf at the end of the tree. and adjustment is done from lead to root.  ( time comp = Log n)

-Deletion -> delete element from root.
-Adjustment is done from root to child.   (time comp = Log N)

 Creation - n * log n
 Deletion - n * log n